rileyshahar/aga/docs/score.md

 Each problem is sorted into a specific group by virtue of the [`group`](reference.html#aga.group) decorator.
-A group consists of every test case underneath that group, and before the next group decorator.
+A group consists of every test case or prize (prizes and test cases work the same for the purposes of this algorithm) underneath that group, and before the next group decorator.
 There is an implicit group consisting of all test cases preceding the first decorator.
 For example, in the following setup, there are three groups; one consists of the negative cases, one of `0`, and one of the positive cases.

 ```python